 Gym + Math = Success?

-Speaking of needing a change in the way students learn math, a secondary school in London, Ontario has started combining math class with gym class in an attempt to see if exercise really does have a positive impact on learning.
+A secondary school in London, Ontario has started combining math class with gym class in an attempt to see if exercise really does have a positive impact on learning.

 As reported in the London Free Press, Laurier secondary school teachers George Bullas & Erica Flynn have seen positive results so far in the hybrid math and phys ed course.
 Instead of having two separate 75 minute classes in math and gym over one semester, the hybrid class starts with gym and ends with math in one 75 minute class which students take for the whole school year.